Meet Our Coaches

 Leta Sena-Lopez has been the Director of Bands at Kahler Middle School in Dyer, Indiana since 1995.
 She attended Indiana State University on the George M. Graesch Wind Scholarship, and received her B.S. in Music Education.
 She went on to study conducting with Dr. John Boyd, and completed her M.M. in Wind Conducting at ISU.
 Over her years of study at the university, Leta played the bass clarinet and studied saxophone with Janet Lulloff, Harry Gee, and Paul Bro.
 She is a former member and featured soloist with Windiana Concert Band of Northwest Indiana and toured with the group to China in 2006.
 In 2007, Leta was selected as Outstanding Minority Educator of the year by the Indiana State Teachers Association.
 She has been recognized by her school administration for numerous musical achievements, and was selected as the first recipient of Influential Women of the Year in the Arts, by the Northwest Indiana Influential Women's Association.
 Her educational work during the pandemic was featured in In Tune Magazine, and she has been a podcast guest and clinician with MusicFirst Online Classroom.

-Leta will be offering lessons for clarinet and saxophone with a focus on the fun of mastering the instrument.
+Leta will be offering lessons for saxophone with a focus on the fun of mastering the instrument.
 Lessons will be based on developing fundamental skills and learning music that is unique to the interests of each student.
 She is also available on a limited basis for hire as a piano accompanist for the ISSMA Solo & Ensemble contest with first priority given to her private lesson students.

 IMG_0838.jpg